 |View MAC's profile|

-The Ragged Antique Phonograph Program with MAC and Mike the Barber is also available as a podcast.
-For more info on how to have the MP3 archives of The Ragged Antique Phonograph Program with MAC and Mike the Barber delivered automatically to your computer and/or MP3 player, visit our Podcast Central page.
+The Antique Phonograph Music Program with MAC is also available as a podcast.
+For more info on how to have the MP3 archives of The Antique Phonograph Music Program with MAC delivered automatically to your computer and/or MP3 player, visit our Podcast Central page.

 |Tannhauser Overture Part 1||Leopold Stokowski conducting The Philadelphia Symphony Orchestra||Victor Red Seal 6244-A 12" 1923|